Last Updated on June 13, 2023 by bethrmartin

 Animals can add instant whimsy to any room, and these days you can find faux taxidermy in so many fun material options.
 Paper mache, wireframe, felt – it’s hard to go wrong.
 This is an especially great option for a kids’ room or holiday decorating.

 Can’t stop buying hats?
 Hang them as wall art in your bedroom, closet, entryway, or guest room.
-Together, your collection will be elevated to art, and you won’t forget about all the great options in your wardrobe.
+Together, your collection will be elevated to art, and you won’t forget all the great options in your wardrobe.

 Start your day inspired by highlighting your favorite quotes on your wall.
 Vinyl is a great option here, or feel free to frame your mantra for wall decor.
 Don’t forget to pick a font that matches the mood.